Adelaide Loop (Australia - 11 days)

 Travel through the rolling landscapes of the Adelaide Hills before joining the world-famous Great Ocean Road, home to the iconic Twelve Apostles - one of Australia’s most recognisable natural landmarks.

-Continue through the towering forests of the Black Spur Drive and the sweeping curves of the Grand Ridge Road, before climbing into the high country along the spectacular Great Alpine Road.
+Continue through the towering forests of the Black Spur Drive and the sweeping curves of the Grand Ridge Road, before climbing into the high country along the spectacular Great Alpine Road and starting your return back to Adelaide along the Snowy Mountains Highway.

 Coastal Icons & Technical High-Country Roads